iambrandonwhite/burger/readme.md

 # friend-finder

-This full-stack site will take in results from users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+This full-stack site will allow a user to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.

 ## Demo